ray-temtsen/ray-temtsen/README.md

 # 💫 About Me:
 Welcome to my GitHub page!
 I'm a seasoned backend engineer with a passion for crafting robust and efficient solutions.
-My journey in the realm of technology began at Bingham University, where I delved into the intricacies of computer science.
-Since then, I've honed my skills and earned a master's degree in Security from the prestigious Nigerian Defense Academy.<br><br>My professional journey has taken me through the dynamic landscape of financial technology, where I've contributed to the development of secure and scalable systems.
-I've also played a pivotal role in the creation of content management applications, showcasing my versatility in building diverse software solutions.<br><br>Specializing in Node.js and Nest.js, I thrive on architecting and implementing backend solutions that seamlessly integrate with frontend applications.
-My expertise extends to crafting multi-tenant systems, demonstrating a deep understanding of complex infrastructure.
+I thrive on architecting and implementing backend solutions that seamlessly integrate with frontend applications.
+My expertise extends to crafting Fintech, content mangement and multi-tenant systems.

 ## 🌐 Socials: